North Korea conducts longest-range missile test yet over Japan | Law-Order

 Japan said it took no steps to shoot the missile down but Defence Minister Yasukazu Hamada said it would not rule out any options, including counterattack capabilities, as it looks to strengthen its defences in the face of repeated missile launches from North Korea.
 South Korea also said it would boost its military and increase allied cooperation.

-The United States strongly condemned North Korea's "dangerous and reckless" launch.
-"This action is destabilising and shows the DPRK's blatant disregard for United Nations Security Council resolutions and international safety norms," National Security Council spokesperson Adrienne Watson said in a statement, using the initials of North Korea's official name.
+The United States condemned North Korea's "dangerous and reckless" launch.
+"This action is destabilizing and shows the DPRK's blatant disregard for United Nations Security Council resolutions and international safety norms," National Security Council spokesperson Adrienne Watson said in a statement, using the initials of North Korea's official name.

 U.S. Secretary of State Antony Blinken held phone calls with his South Korean and Japanese counterparts during which they "strongly condemned" the test.
 The launch violates U.N.
 Security Council resolutions, which have imposed sanctions over North Korea's nuclear and missile programmes.
-'REAL-WORLD' TEST
+"We're still doing some analysis on it so we can better understand what capabilities they put in the air yesterday," White House national security spokesman John Kirby said in a Fox News interview Tuesday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)